inhandnet/MobiusPi-Docs-EN/QuickStart.md

  &nbsp;

 - Step 2: Import the configuration file and restart the App.  <br/>
-  Choose Edge Computing > Python Edge Computing on the IG500, import the modified configuration file of HelloWorld, and restart the App.
+  Choose Edge Computing > Python Edge Computing on the MobiusPi, import the modified configuration file of HelloWorld, and restart the App.
 ![](images/2020-02-15-16-58-05.png)
  &nbsp;